breandan/galoisenne/README.md

 |-----|------|
 |![image](latex/figures/random_dot_graph.png)|![image_1](latex/figures/random_matrix.png)|

-It is also possible to visualize the state and transition matrices and step through the graph.
+It is also possible to visualize the state and transition matrices and step through the graph (`./gradlew PrefAttach`).

 ![transition_diagram](latex/figures/transition_diagram.png)